adamekissa/adamekissa/README.md

 ### Hi there 👋

--- Software developer based in England
-- Software development, self-improvement, nature and reading
-- Learning new concepts in software development and how to make a positive impact
+-- I am a software developer based in the UK.
+I love people, technology, nature and reading.
+I am using GitHub to increase access to manage my code and to network with great minds and contribute to some good projects.

 - 🔭 I’m currently working on an E-commorce platform